Tremiti Islands: History

 Inhabited since late Iron Age times (4th-3rd centuries BC), the Tremiti Islands have been a place of confinement since ancient times.
 Roman emperor Augustus had his granddaughter Julia the Younger transferred here, where she died after 20 years.
 In the Middle Ages, the archipelago was ruled by the Abbey of Santa Maria a Mare ("Holy Mary on the Sea") at San Nicola island, apparently founded here in the 9th century by Benedictine monks from Montecassino.

 In the 13th century, the abbey had gained its autonomy from the father monastery, and owned lands from the Biferno to Trani on the Apulian mainland.
 After an alleged period of moral decadence, in 1237 the Benedictines were replaced by the Cistercian order.
 In 1334 the abbey was sacked by Dalmatian pirates from Omiš.

 In 1412 the Lateran Canons took ownership of the islands and restored the abbey with cisterns and fortifications which withstood the assault of Ottoman ships in 1567.
 The abbey was suppressed in 1783 by King Ferdinand IV of Naples, who set up a penal colony.

 During the Napoleonic age the islands were a stronghold of Joachim Murat's supporters, who resisted a British fleet in 1809.
-In 1843, to repopulate the islands, King Ferdinand II of Two Sicilies moved several people from Naples' slums to the islands, who mostly became fishermen.
+In 1843, to repopulate the islands, King Ferdinand II of Two Sicilies moved a number of people from Naples' slums to the islands, who mostly became fishermen.

 In 1911, about 1,300 Libyans who had resisted Italian colonial rule were confined to Tremiti.
 After a year, around one-third of them had died, mainly from typhus.